First Republic Bank getting bailed out by large banks in $30 billion plan

 First Republic Bank has reached an agreement with some of the largest U.S. banks to stabilize its balance sheet in the aftermath of the Silicon Valley Bank collapse, federal regulators said Thursday.

-The San Francisco-based bank will receive $30 billion in deposits from 11 banks, according to a joint statement from the Federal Reserve, Treasury Department and the Federal Deposit Insurance Corp.
+The San Francisco-based bank will receive $30 billion in deposits from 11 banks, according to a joint statement from the Federal Reserve, Treasury Department and Federal Deposit Insurance Corporation.

 The bank-to-bank bailout — which had the blessing of the U.S. government — came as First Republic Bank faced the threat of an exodus from investors and depositors.

-First Republic’s stock fell 66 percent over the last week amid concerns that the bank won’t have enough cash to handle an influx of withdrawals.
+First Republic’s stock fell 66 percent over the last week amid concerns that the bank wouldn’t have enough cash to handle an influx of withdrawals.

-First Republic, like Silicon Valley Bank, has used a large chunk of its deposits on long-term investments that have lost value due to interest rate hikes from the Federal Reserve.
+First Republic, like Silicon Valley Bank, has used a large chunk of its deposits on long-term investments that lost value over the past year due to interest rate hikes from the Federal Reserve.

 Around 68 percent of the bank’s deposits are uninsured, according to S&P Global, higher than many of its competitors but lower than Silicon Valley Bank’s 94 percent.